Services

 From £60 per session.

-A chance to really be seen and heard.
+Tailored support to meet the individual’s need allowing them to be seen and heard.
 Offering a calm, safe space, sessions are led by the needs of the young person, allowing them to take control of the difficulties they are experiencing and find suitable solutions to support them.

 Small Group Workshops